Here’s the science behind the 10 categories of Adverse Babyhood Experiences (ABEs) that shape health and affect risk for chronic illness.

 - Symptoms in parents and babies indicate exposure to ABEs and opportunities for repair

-My detailed journal article introduces the construct of ABEs in an academic style paper.
-A good resource to give to your family doctor, OB/GYN, midwife, pediatrician, hospital department and others.
+My journal article published July 2020 introduces the construct of ABEs in an academic style.
+This is a good resource to give to your family doctor, OB/GYN, midwife, pediatrician, hospital department and others.

 Thank you to the Journal of Prenatal and Perinatal Psychology and Health (JOPPPAH) for permission to make my article available here for a free download.